- Latin America

 The Cape Winelands ride is suitable for riders able to walk, trot and canter.
 They have a great range of horses suitable for different abilities and they are able to split groups so those who would like a faster pace can go separately from those preferring a more relaxed pace.
 A big highlight of this ride is the wine and dining.
-You eat at a number of top wine estates and restaurants, accompanied by Louis or Ellen who can help you decide which wine goes best with each dish.
+You eat at a number of top wine estates and restaurants, accompanied by Louis who can help you decide which wine goes best with each dish.
 It really is a gastronomic delight.

 There are three accommodation options and I was able to stay at all three.
 The accommodation at the stables is in quite simple rooms, but the setting is very relaxing and you are right at the stables.
 I also stayed at Klein Waterval, our mid-range accommodation and at the luxury Angala Boutique Hotel, the high-end accommodation.
 Each is about 10 minutes’ drive from the stables and Louis collects you after breakfast and brings you back again after riding so you don’t need a rental car.
 At the end of the day it just depends on your budget and preferences.